 There have ever been in the church those who are constantly inclined toward individual independence.
-They seem unable to realize that independence of spirit is liable to lead the human agent to have too much confidence in himself and to trust in his own judgment rather than to respect the counsel and highly esteem the judgment and voice of the General Conference assembled to plan for the prosperity and advancement of His work.2
+They seem unable to realize that independence of spirit is liable to lead the human agent to have too much confidence in himself and to trust in his own judgment rather than to respect the counsel and highly esteem the judgment of his brethren, especially of those in the offices that God has appointed for the leadership of His people.
+God has invested His church with special authority and power, which no one can be justified in disregarding and despising; for he who does this despises the voice of God.1